Drag13/drag13.github.io/src/posts/react-inline-runtimer-chunk/content.md

 ...
 ```

 What is this first piece of code?
 It is a small chunk of webpack runtime logic which is used to load and run your application.
-And if you remove or alter it, your application will be broken.
-Then, what is the issue?

-Itself, this code is safe (at least for now), already optimized and minified.
-But the way it is embedded...
-It might brings you some troubles if you start improving your application with [Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) HTTP header.
-For those, who already used it, the problem should be obvious, but if you are not familiar with this technique, I will explain a bit more.
+It is safe (at least for now), already optimized, and minified.
+If you remove or alter it, your application will be broken.
+Despite all of this, the fact it uses an inline technique might bring you some trouble if you start improving your application with [Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) HTTP header.
+For those, who already CSP Header, the problem should be obvious, but if you are not familiar with this technique, I will explain a bit more.

 A long time ago when [netscape](https://en.wikipedia.org/wiki/Netscape_Navigator) was young, we don't have any mechanism to define trusted sources browser may use safely.
 If the browser saw the script tag, it evaluated it and executed it.
 If the browser saw a script with src, it loaded it and executed it.
 If the browser saw an image ... you understand, it loaded image and render it.
 Despite (or because) the simplicity, this behavior opens door to some troubles like [XSS](https://developer.mozilla.org/en-US/docs/Glossary/Cross-site_scripting).